crdoconnor/dumbyaml/README.rst

 Dumb YAML is a restricted YAML parser that removes the 'smart' features and relacing YAML's weak implicit typing with strong explicit typing.

 It mostly has the same API as pyyaml.
+All dumbyaml exceptions inherit from pyyaml's YAMLError object.

 Examples::